DunDraCon Game Policies

 GMs may not charge for any event.
 The only exception is that we allow GMs of Sealed Deck (and similar) tournaments to sell packs at cost, and must allow players to bring packs purchased elsewhere, as long as they are still sealed.

 On the Other Hand...GMs are not responsible for the behavior of players in the game.
 They are not baby-sitters, and they are not to be held accountable for offensive behavior by any player.
-If a player is consistently breaking rules, playing in a manner that exceeds the game's stated Game Content level (Family, Mainstream, Mature Theme), engaging in what the GM considers excessive conduct of any sort, or is harassing any other player out-of-character, and does not stop the objectionable actions when asked, DunDraCon delegates to the GM the right to ask that player leave the game.
+If a player is consistently breaking rules, playing in a manner that exceeds the game's stated Game Content level (Family, Mainstream, Mature Theme), engaging in what the GM considers excessive conduct of any sort, or is harassing any other player, and does not stop the objectionable actions when asked, DunDraCon delegates to the GM the right to ask that player leave the game.
 GMs are expected to use this power only as a last resort.
 If the GM doesn't feel comfortable ejecting a player, please find a DDC staff member who will do so.